KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 2. Information: There are updates for 3 dependencie(s):
    - mqtt -> ^5.15.2
-   - eslint -> ^10.8.0
+   - eslint -> ^10.8.1
-   - globals -> ^17.9.0
+   - globals -> ^17.11.0

 ### [MMM-Bubi by balassy](https://github.com/balassy/MMM-Bubi)

 1. Recommendation: Found `jshint` in file `Gruntfile.js`: Suggest migrating from JSHint to ESLint.
 2. Typo: Found `Magic Mirror` in file `MMM-Bubi.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-Bubi.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+4. Recommendation: Found `npm run` in file `README.md`: Prefer `node --run` over invoking npm run directly.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update section (like `## Update`).
+6. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-6. Recommendation: The README seems not to have an install section (like `## Installation`).
+7. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-7. Recommendation: The README seems to have a modules array (Found `modules: [`).
+8. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-9. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace the preset with a maintained ESLint configuration.
+9. Recommendation: Found `npm run` in file `package.json`: Prefer `node --run` over invoking npm run directly.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is effectively unmaintained.
-Move on to something modern.
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+11. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No linter configuration was found.
-A linter is very helpful, it is worth using one even for small projects.
-You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).

 ### [MMM-bustimes by cirdan](https://github.com/73cirdan/MMM-bustimes)